cosmos/cosmos-sdk/docs/architecture/adr-023-protobuf-naming.md

 ## Context

 Protocol Buffers provide a basic [style guide](https://developers.google.com/protocol-buffers/docs/style) and [Buf](https://buf.build/docs/style-guide) builds upon that.
-To do the extent possible we want to follow industry accepted wisdom and guidelines for the effective use of protobuf, deviating from those only when there is clear rationale for our use case.
+To the extent possible, we want to follow industry accepted guidelines and wisdom for the effective usage of protobuf, deviating from those only when there is clear rationale for our use case.

 ### Adoption of `Any`

-The adoption of `google.protobuf.Any` as the recommended approach for encoding interface types (as opposed to `oneof`) makes package naming a central part of the encoding as package names now appear in encoded messages.
+The adoption of `google.protobuf.Any` as the recommended approach for encoding interface types (as opposed to `oneof`) makes package naming a central part of the encoding as fully-qualified message names now appear in encoded transactions.

 ### Current Directory Organization